ahmedfiaz/precip-vae/README.md

 # precip-vae
 ## Supported by: NSF grant AGS-2225956
-This repository contains the scripts necessary to learn precpitation distributions using a conditational variational autoencoder architecture.
+This repository contains the scripts necessary to learn precpitation distributions using a conditional variational autoencoder architecture.

 <ol>
   <li> Run preprocessing scripts to create training data using <strong>Preprocess_IMERG_ERA5.ipynb</strong> </li>